nicksemin/ReactionForcesCalculator/README.md

 After the first part I plan to add GUI using QT library, and finally, the project will appear as an iOS app developed with UIKit.

 ## Outcomes
-By completing all steps of my project I hope to develop as a developer and have a fascinating app in the portfolio.
+By completing all steps of my project I hope to grow as a developer and have a fascinating app in the portfolio.